MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 6. Select ok **OK** to save the view.

 ## Step 3.
-Set the new view as the default filter tempalte
+Set the new view as the default sync filter tempalte

 After saving the view, load the view using the XrmToolBox.